Featured in Science Digest #170

 doi.org

 What if deafness could be treated with a single injection instead of a lifelong device?
-A new clinical trial tested whether gene therapy could restore hearing in people born with mutations in a key hearing gene.
+A new clinical trial tested whether gene therapy could improve hearing in people born with mutations in a key hearing gene.

 Digest email preview

-Every other week our Premium Members receive deep dives like this alongside Rhonda's commentary and 8+ other hand-picked papers.
+Every other week our Premium Members received this exact study plus Rhonda's practical commentary and 8+ other hand-picked papers.

 • While responses varied widely, hearing improved in all participants.